AbuBokorprog/bike-rental-services-server/README.md

 - **Zod:** TypeScript-first schema declaration and validation library.
 - **JWT:** JSON Web Token used for securely transmitting information between parties as a JSON object.
 - **bcrypt:** Library to help hash passwords.
+- **aamarpay:** A payment processing platform used for secure transactions.

 ## Installation